Are you ready for an adventure? Let’s get planning!

 Before you start planning the logistics or working out kit, you’ve got to decide what you are going to do.
 Check out My Adventures page for inspiration and have a read of:

-How to afford adventure
+How to pay for your adventure

 Money is another big adventure barrier for people.
 There are ways that you can keep costs down though.
 You might also be interested in finding out how I built a career for myself as an adventurer.